danielringch/homebattery/docs/software/locks.rst

 **Objective**: operational safety

-**Explanation**: Since the communication breakdown might be the sympton of malfunctioning battery management system, any use of the battery must be assumed to be unsafe.
+**Explanation**: Since the communication breakdown might be the sympton of a malfunctioning battery management system, any use of the battery must be assumed to be unsafe.

 **Locked devices**: